SHOWING 1 - 1 OF 1 RESULTS

 Policies and rules for shipping pets vary at each installation.
 It’s important to understand the regulations, prohibitions and laws at your new installation before moving with a pet.
 Below, you’ll find installation-specific details for registering, boarding and transporting your pet.

 If you are traveling by plane, make reservations as soon as possible.
 You will need an approved airline carrier which you may purchase at most military exchanges and pet stores.
 Begin coordinating with the airlines early so you know exactly what they require.
-Always keep in mind that shipping pets on an airline may be restricted during certain parts of the year, i.e., extreme cold or warm weather periods.
+Always keep in mind that shipping pets on an airline may be restricted during certain parts of the year, such as during extreme cold or warm weather periods.
 Each airline carrier has its own rules regarding this issue.
-Let the airline carrier know you are in the military, as some airlines may offer a discount on your pet fare charges.
+Let the airline know you are in the military, as some airlines may offer a discount on your pet fare charges.